anodyne/docs/notes.md

 - success
 - done
 - check
+- tip
+- hint

 ## Info note

-:::tip
+:::info
-This is a tip note.
+This is a info note.
 :::

 ```
-:::tip
+:::info
-This is a tip note.
+This is a info note.
 :::
 ```

 ### Available types

-- tip
-- hint
+- info